These are the Lord’s appointed times, holy assemblies, which you must proclaim at their appointed time. Leviticus 23:4

 Jesus pointed to Himself as the fulfillment of this feast the very week it was being celebrated in Jerusalem.
 Many Jews had come to Jerusalem to celebrate the feast according to God’s command in Exodus 23:14-17 and Deuteronomy 16:16.
 (3)

-A huge crowd of these pilgrims had heard about Jesus and were following Him wherever He went.
+A huge crowd of these pilgrims had heard about Jesus and followed Him wherever He went.
 But a problem developed.
 The crowd was hungry, and there was nothing to eat.
-Jesus took this opportunity to perform a miracle that would point the people to Himself as the true bread of life.
+Jesus took this opportunity to perform a miracle to point the people to Himself as the true bread of life.
 (3)

 Jesus used this opportunity to test His disciples.
 He asked Philip how they could feed all the hungry people.
 Philip had no ideas.
-Then another disciple, Andrew, brought a young boy to Jesus who had five loaves of barley and two fish.
+Then, another disciple, Andrew, brought a young boy to Jesus who had five loaves of barley and two fish.
 (This was during the barley harvest, and barley was the bread of the poor.
 The poor lad was willing to give all that he had to Jesus.)
 This was clearly an inadequate solution to the problem.
-However, Jesus took the boy’s lunch, blessed His heavenly Father for the food, and then multiplied it so that there was enough to feed 5,000 men, plus the women and children, and have some leftover (see John 6:2-15).
+However, Jesus took the boy’s lunch, blessed His heavenly Father for the food, and then multiplied it so that there was enough to feed 5,000 men, plus the women and children, and have some leftovers.
 (3)

 A large crowd was following him because they were observing the miraculous signs he was performing on the sick.
 So Jesus went on up the mountainside and sat down there with his disciples.
 (Now the Jewish feast of the Passover was near.)Then Jesus, when he looked up and saw that a large crowd was coming to him, said to Philip, “Where can we buy bread so that these people may eat?”
 (Now Jesus said this to test him, for he knew what he was going to do.)
 Philip replied, “Two hundred silver coins worth of bread would not be enough for them, for each one to get a little.”
 One of Jesus’ disciples, Andrew, Simon Peter’s brother, said to him, “Here is a boy who has five barley loaves and two fish, but what good are these for so many people?”
 Jesus said, “Have the people sit down.”
 (Now there was a lot of grass in that place.)
 So the men sat down, about five thousand in number.
 Then Jesus took the loaves, and when he had given thanks, he distributed the bread to those who were seated.
 He then did the same with the fish, as much as they wanted.
 When they were all satisfied, Jesus said to his disciples, “Gather up the broken pieces that are left over, so that nothing is wasted.”
 So they gathered them up and filled twelve baskets with broken pieces from the five barley loaves left over by the people who had eaten.
 Now when the people saw the miraculous sign that Jesus performed, they began to say to one another, “This is certainly the Prophet who is to come into the world.”Then Jesus, because he knew they were going to come and seize him by force to make him king, withdrew again up the mountainside alone.
 (John 6:2–15 NET)